CCE - College of Continuing Education

 Financial Aid Eligibility

 To apply for aid, you must complete the Free Application for Federal Student Aid (www.fafsa.gov).
-After you have applied, you will be required to submit additional documents including the CCE Information Request Form.
+After you have been admitted to the program and complete your FAFSA, you will be required to submit additional documents including the CCE Information Request form.
 Monitor your My Sac State Student Center regularly for updates.

 - Winter session courses are not eligible for financial aid.